 “Amphibians are a globally endangered group for which threats from global change are outpacing our ability to safeguard species,” said Walter Jetz, lead author of a paper published online March 26 in the journal Nature Ecology & Evolution.
 Jetz is an associate professor of ecology and evolutionary biology at Yale and director of the Yale Center for Biodiversity and Global Change.

 Jetz and co-corresponding author R. Alexander Pyron of George Washington constructed the first comprehensive family tree for nearly all amphibious species alive today.
-The researchers used the data to examine historical diversification patterns of amphibians as well as species’ level of isolation on the family tree, also called evolutionary distinctness.
+The researchers used the data to examine the historical diversification patterns of amphibians as well as the species’ level of isolation on the family tree, also called evolutionary distinctness.

 Amphibians are the most ancient group of terrestrial vertebrates surviving today, with origins reaching back more than 300 million years.
 The authors found that select members of this group alive today carry more than 100 million years of evolutionary history distinct to only them.
 The long, separate path of these species may have resulted in the evolution of key functions for varied ecosystems.
 Thanks to the early origin of the group, such highly distinct species are found in all parts of the world.